eftomi/SheetDefinedFunctionsInExcel/docs/Usage.md

 =ModuleUse("Projectile", "Altitude",
  "Initial speed", A2, "Initial angle", B2, "Initial altitude", C2, "Time", D2)
 ```

+Because "Projectile" has four inputs, we also used four input name & input value pairs.

 Since we wrote input and output names in cells A1..D1 and F1..G1 exactly as defined by SDF, we can use cell references in ModuleUse() like this: